 The immediate aftermath suggests the legacy of the fight and its result is inconclusive and, inevitably, anti-climactic.
 The whole narrative of Mayweather vs Pacquiao was that the Filipino, with his speed and power and mobility, would test Floyd’s defense like no one else had before.
 That his offensive unpredictability would trouble Mayweather’s usual punch-and-duck maneuvers and his heavy fists would dent his foe’s unreachable chin.
 But despite Mayweather’s dominance, there’s little doubt the Pacquiao who shared the ring with him was an entirely different version of the one fans first clamored to see Floyd fight six years ago.

 That said, up to the moment Pacquiao climbed into the ring yesterday night he was still regarded as the second best welterweight in the world, and one of the best boxers on earth, pound-for-pound, and Mayweather’s victory deserves credit for taking place over an opponent of that pedigree.
 However, it’s hard not to conclude that, for all the easiness with which Floyd defeated Manny last night, there must have been a good reason Mayweather didn’t want to face him back in 2010.

 Perhaps the most important conclusion to draw from the whole tedious, anti-climactic Mayweather vs Pacquiao affair, is that the bout happening five years too late is yet one more in a long list of TBE misjudgments.
 If Floyd is so superior to Manny, then why did he not fight him years ago to get full bragging rights?
 Why the long wait?
-Money–of the green kind–is the likely answer to that question, but Money–of the fighting kind—only has himself to blame for this latest asterisk on his record.
+Money, of the green kind, is certainly part of the answer to that question, but “Money,” of the fighting kind, only has himself to blame for this latest asterisk on his record.